Angolan Civil War: 1980s

 The South African military attacked insurgents in Cunene Province on 12 May 1980.
 The Angolan Ministry of Defense accused the South African government of wounding and killing civilians.
 Nine days later, the SADF attacked again, this time in Cuando-Cubango, and the MPLA threatened to respond militarily.
 The SADF launched a full-scale invasion of Angola through Cunene and Cuando-Cubango on 7 June, destroying SWAPO's operational command headquarters on 13 June, in what Prime Minister Pieter Willem Botha described as a "shock attack".
 The MPLA government arrested 120 Angolans who were planning to set off explosives in Luanda, on 24 June, foiling a plot purportedly orchestrated by the South African government.
 Three days later, the United Nations Security Council convened at the behest of Angola's ambassador to the UN, E. de Figuerido, and condemned South Africa's incursions into Angola.
 President Mobutu of Zaire also sided with the MPLA.
 The MPLA government recorded 529 instances in which they claim South African forces violated Angola's territorial sovereignty between January and June 1980.

+In 1981, the SADF launched Operation Protea against SWAPO bases in Angola, destroying radar stations and Soviet missile sites, capturing towns, and killing 1,000 guerrillas and government troops.
+The operation also resulted in the capture of Soviet tanks, weapons, and other equipment, at the cost of 10 South Africans killed.

 Cuba increased its troop force in Angola from 35,000 in 1982 to 40,000 in 1985.
 South African forces tried to capture Lubango, capital of Huíla province, in Operation Askari in December 1983.
+Between 3 and 7 January 1984, the SADF attacked a SWAPO camp near Cuvelai, battling MPLA and Cuban reinforcements, with 21 South Africans killed, while claiming 324 enemy combatants killed, 11 T-55 tanks and 14 armored cars destroyed, and a SAM-6 system captured.

+Between July and October 1985, during Soviet-led Operation Congresso II, the MPLA's offensive against UNITA was repelled at the Lomba River after South African intervention.
+Millions of dollars' worth of Soviet-supplied military equipment, including helicopter gunships and tanks, were destroyed or abandoned, while the MPLA suffered heavy casualties.